OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 Patientmanagementapi is in charge of the patient management.
 It provides the capabilities to Cread, Read, Update or Delete patient from your local SQL database.
 PatientNotes is in charge of the doctors notes.
 It provides the capabilities to Cread, Read, Update or Delete patient note from your local NoSQL database.
-Diagnosisapi is in charge of providing a diagnostic for patient based on the content of the notes related to them.
+Diagnosisapi is in charge of providing a diagnostic for the patient based on the content of the notes related to them.
-Doctorinterface is the web interface coordinating all endpoints in order to provide a visualisation of this management.
+Doctorinterface is the web interface coordinating all endpoints in order to provide a visualisation of all thse services.

 ## Prerequisite